Fail loudly: a plea to stop hiding bugs

 Default to crashing loudly

 Once you declare something an invariant, your code must treat it as one.
 Do not add complexity to handle cases where it breaks.
-Let exceptions bubble up (e.g., avoid “catch-all-exceptions” statements).
+Let exceptions bubble up.
 Let the program crash.
 A crash provides a clean, immediate, and unmissable signal that a fundamental assumption has been violated.

-Technically, an exception to this rule is adding logic to validate the invariants to your program.
+Technically, an exception to this rule (of not adding complexity to handle invariant validations) is adding logic to validate the invariants to your program.
 Checking that your invariants hold can be justifiable complexity.
 Just make sure you don’t try to recover; simply raise an exception or crash.

 Prefer compile-time guarantees.
 Enforcing invariants through the type system is much better than through tests or runtime checks.